Youth Survival Manifesto

 The main conceptual requirement for this transition is a new economic theory.
 We propose an independent framework, the Economics of Needs and Limits (ENL), as a starting point for the new theory's development.

 The exact nature of a sustainable economy cannot be foreseen.
 Because global overshoot is unprecedented, humankind is facing a sharp historical discontinuity.
-This means that our species cannot move towards a predefined system such as socialism.
+This means that our species cannot move towards a predefined system such as socialism or ecosocialism.
 Instead, we must move away from capitalism under the guidance of sustainable economic principles.
 A post-capitalist economy will therefore be the unknowable outcome of a rapid, organic, and theory-driven process.

 DEMAND #4: Restore environmental health